XDagger/xdagj/README.md

 ## Sponsorship

 Since the Apollo Project was proposed, XDAGJ has achieved a 0 to 1 breakthrough as a milestone.The development of XDAGJ has gradually been on the right track, but due to limited resources, we hope to get your help.
-Your support can better help us develop and improve XDAGJ
+Your support can better help us to develop and improve XDAGJ

 XDAG：+89Zijf2XsXqbdVK7rdfR4F8+RkHkAPh